xyxingx/PoInt-Net/README.md

 # PoInt-Net (CV4Metaverse Workshop @ ICCV 2023)
 Official Implementation For Paper Intrinsic Appearance Decomposition Using Point Cloud Representation

+## News:

+[08, Sept.
+2023] The code is released.

+[16, Aug.
+2023] Our work is accepted by the CV4Metaverse workshop, ICCV 2023.

 ![pipeline](Front_img.png)

 ## Requirements